@PlaneThought41

 Build Inspiration:

-I knew I wanted to construct a RCAF Beaufighter Mk.IIF so it was just a matter of picking a suitable squadron and aircraft... sounds simple enough.
-Out comes one level of separation between model builders... some build for fun, they can pick a kit, finish it out of the box blissfully entertained & fulfilled by their accomplishment (ah, those were the days).
+Now it was just a matter of picking a suitable squadron and aircraft... sounds simple enough.
+Out comes one level of separation between model builders... some build for fun, they can pick a kit, finish it out of the box, blissfully entertained & fulfilled by their accomplishment (ah, those were the days).
 Then there are those of us who have seemingly digressed into fretting over a multitude of details in the act of trying to produce some form of replica aircraft subject matter.
-This leads us into the depths of countless hours of internet research, hunting the detail of our chosen subject and the Holy Grail of a period photo of the specific aircraft type we seek to build.
-I know, this is just a hobby after all, and it is suppose to be for fun.
-Sometimes to others we may seem to have lost it, but I guess all that work must still be enjoyable or we wouldn't keep doing it, would we..?
-Note: We don't start off by saying "I think I'll spend 65 hours or so researching this next build", it just happens somehow :) So having said that, it was obviously an easy pick to select the 406 Squadron aircraft that was credited with the RCAF's first night kill on September 1, 1941 (Serial R2336).
+This sometimes leads us into countless hours of internet research, hunting for the details of our chosen subject, and the Holy Grail of a period photo of the specific aircraft type we seek to build.
+Note: We don't start off by saying "I think I'll spend 65 hours or so researching this next build", it just happens somehow :) So having said that, I eventually came to select a fine RCAF 406 Squadron Beaufighter aircraft that was credited with their first night kill on September 1, 1941 (Serial R2336).

 Robert Fumerton (left) and Radar operator Pat Bing hold a piece of the Junkers 88 they shot down for the RCAF's first night kill September 1, 1941.
 It was used as the squadron "Kill Board" for the duration of the war.